- South High

 Not all colleges require a personal statement/college essay.

 College admissions that require a personal statement use it to get to know you.
 The college may change their prompt from year to year.
-The Common App (used by more then 900 colleges) gives a choice of several prompts that can change from year to year, although always included is a self-directed option.
+The Common App (used by more than 1000 colleges) gives a choice of several prompts that can change from year to year, although always included is a self-directed option.

 When should I ask my teachers for recommendations?

-Will colleges require an ACT or SAT for the Class of 2022 and 2023?
+Will colleges require an ACT or SAT for the Class of 2025 and Class of 2026?

 It varies from college to college.